Kenilworth Park and Aquatic Gardens | MARSH BOARDWALK

 Time: 20 minutes

-An out-and-back boardwalk that leads to the Kenilworth Aquatic Gardens marsh is located at the far left corner of the gardens.
+An out-and-back boardwalk that leads to the marsh at Kenilworth Aquatic Gardens is located at the far left corner of the gardens.
+There are signs along the walking paths through the water lily and lotus ponds that point the way.
 While the boardwalk is a half-mile round trip walk itself, you do have to walk through the gardens to get to it, but the distance is negligible.
 In fact, I explored the gardens and took the boardwalk to the marsh and only walked about a mile in total.
 The terrain is flat and suitable for all ages and walking abilities.
 Even those in wheelchairs can see the gardens and the marsh as long as it has not been raining.
 The paths through the gardens are dirt and can get muddy if wet.

-Overlook at the end of the Marsh Boardwalk
+Observation deck at the far end of the Marsh Boardwalk at Kenilworth Aquatic Gardens in Washington, D.C.

-Overlook at the end of the Marsh Boardwalk
+Observation deck at the far end of the Marsh Boardwalk at Kenilworth Aquatic Gardens in Washington, D.C.

-It is possible to kayak or canoe in the marsh, but you must launch your trip at either the boat ramp at the south end of Anacostia Park or farther north at Bladensburg Waterfront Park.
-If you do make the trip, but sure you are out of the marsh before low tide rolls around, otherwise you will be stuck in deep mud for up to six hours.
+It is possible to kayak or canoe in the marsh, but you must launch your trip from either the boat ramp at the southern end of Anacostia Park or farther north at Bladensburg Waterfront Park.
+If you do make the trip, be sure you are out of the marsh before low tide rolls around, otherwise you will be stuck in deep mud for up to six hours.

 Back to the Top